University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 ## 3.2 Identify variants

-Now that we have an genome annotation file we can use this as an input into snippy using .gbk annotation as reference
+Now that we have an genome annotation file we can use this as the refrence gene for input into snippy using .gbk annotation as reference

 we will run snippy for one patient pair (primary isolate as the reference genome, and map the reads back from the secondary isolate back to the primary) at a time,